 Our plan to address areas of the website that are not yet accessible

 We know that parts of our website are not accessible.
 This is particularly so when resources available are considered.
-At Bucks New we have tended to use PDF files and we know that many of these are not very accessible.
+At BNU we have tended to use PDF files and we know that many of these are not very accessible.
 Our plan is to review our content and once we know the extent of the issue, to develop a more specific plan to address historical, current and future content.
 We aim to have this review completed by September 2021 and then review annually in each September.

 Our digital learning systems and accessibility

 Our digital accessibility Statement for the learning systems

 This part of the statement and accompanying accessibility plan is for our digital learning environment (Blackboard Learn) and also includes our other platforms such as the media streaming service.

 Our statement is based upon the Web Content Accessibility Guidelines (WCAG) and interpreted for our digital learning environment.

 - Our content will be 'perceivable' to your senses.
 For example, we will ensure images and videos are accompanied by text descriptions.